It’s a rare person who still thinks that making a living online is a pipe dream.

 - A desktop wallet.
 If you opt for this solution you can easily install it onto your desktop and use it as any other program.
 Correspondingly, you can access your virtual only though this computer.
 This option can be quite safe.
 Still, once you go online you may fall victim to malware or hacker attacks that may lead to stealing your private keys.

 - An online wallet.
 There are lots of companies that offer storing your wallet on the cloud.
-So, if you don’t mind not being in full control of your keys, you may decide in favor of an online wallet.
 But be mindful that the keys provided for cloud wallets are highly centralized and thus are more vulnerable to cyber attacks.

 - A hardware wallet.
 As its name suggests, this type of wallet allows you to store your crypto on a physical device.
 Hardware solutions boast improved protection against different sorts of cyber attacks, which makes it the best option if you’re planning on storing your coins long term.